Becoming a homeowner is still seen as the American Dream. However, being a first time home buyer can be a frustrating situation.

 1. HUD First-Time Home Buyer Programs

 You can check different first-time home buyer grants in your state by going to the HUD website.
-You can also check your local county website for more information on first-time home buyer programs and down payment assistance programs.
+You can also check your local county website for more information on first-time buyer and down payment assistance programs.

 Some states and counties offer various forms of homebuyer assistance programs that offer grants for down payments and closing costs for borrowers.